 Trouble scanning barcodes?
 Try these tips:

-- Check the batteries: The most common reason is low or flat batteries in the Edison robot.
+- Check the batteries: If you are using an Edison V1 or V2 model the most common reason is low or flat batteries in the Edison robot.
 Try replacing the batteries and scanning the barcodes again.

 - Check the paper surface: A glossy surface, including glossy finish lamination, will affect Edison’s sensors and may cause errors.
 Please ensure you use a matte finish if laminating barcode resources, including the EdMat.